kvz/cronlock/README.md

  - `CRONLOCK_CONFIG` location of config file. this is optional since all config can also be passed as environment variables. default: `/etc/cronlock.conf`, `<DIR>/cronlock.conf`

+Using the `CRONLOCK_CONFIG` or by exporting in your environment, you can set these options to change the behavior of `cronlock`.

  - `CRONLOCK_HOST` the redis hostname. default: `localhost`
  - `CRONLOCK_PORT` the redis hostname. default: `6379`
  - `CRONLOCK_GRACE` determines how long a lock should at least persist. default is 40s: `40`.